Louis Philippe I: Military service

-In the Army of the North, Louis Philippe served with four future Marshals of France: Macdonald, Mortier (who would later be killed in an assassination attempt on Louis Philippe), Davout and Oudinot.
+In the Army of the North, Louis Philippe served with four future Marshals of France: Étienne-Jacques-Joseph-Alexandre MacDonald, Édouard Adolphe Casimir Joseph Mortier (who would later be killed in an assassination attempt on Louis Philippe), Louis-Nicolas Davout and Nicolas Oudinot.
 Charles François Dumouriez was appointed to command the Army of the North in August 1792.
-Louis Philippe commanded a division under him in the Valmy campaign.
+Louis Philippe continued to command his brigade under him in the Valmy campaign.
 At the 20 September 1792 Battle of Valmy, Louis Philippe was ordered to place a battery of artillery on the crest of the hill of Valmy.
 The battle was apparently inconclusive, but the Austrian-Prussian army, short of supplies, was forced back across the Rhine.
 Dumouriez praised Louis Philippe's performance in a letter after the battle.
 Louis Philippe was recalled to Paris to give an account of the Battle at Valmy to the French government.
-He had a rather trying interview with Danton, the Minister of Justice, which he later told his children about.
+He had a rather trying interview with Georges Danton, the Minister of Justice, which he later told his children about.
+Shortly thereafter, he was made Governor of Strasbourg.

-While in Paris, he was promoted to the rank of lieutenant-general.
+While in Paris, Louis Philippe was promoted to the rank of lieutenant general.
 In October Louis Philippe returned to the Army of the North, where Dumouriez had begun a march into the Austrian Netherlands (now Belgium).
-Louis Philippe again commanded a division.
+Louis Philippe again commanded a brigade, even though he held the rank of lieutenant general.
 On 6 November 1792, Dumouriez chose to attack an Austrian force in a strong position on the heights of Cuesmes and Jemappes to the west of Mons.
 Louis Philippe's division sustained heavy casualties as it attacked through a wood, and retreated in disorder.
 Lt.
 General Louis Philippe rallied a group of units, dubbing them "the battalion of Mons", and pushed forward along with other French units, finally overwhelming the outnumbered Austrians.

-Events in Paris undermined his budding military career.
+Events in Paris undermined Louis Philippe's budding military career.
 The incompetence of Jean-Nicolas Pache, the new Girondist appointee of 3 October 1792, left the Army of the North almost without supplies.
 Soon thousands of troops were deserting the army.
 Louis Philippe was alienated by the more radical policies of the Republic.
-After the National Convention decided to put the deposed King to death, Louis Philippe began to consider leaving France.
+After the National Convention decided to put the deposed king to death, Louis Philippe began to consider leaving France.
 He was dismayed that his own father, known then as Philippe Égalité, voted in favour of the execution.
 Louis Philippe was willing to stay to fulfill his duties in the army, but he became implicated in the plot Dumouriez had planned to ally with the Austrians, march his army on Paris, and restore the Constitution of 1791.
 Dumouriez had met with Louis Philippe on 22 March 1793 and urged his subordinate to join in the attempt.